You don't need tensors to understand attention

 math.exp((torch.dot(query, key) / math.sqrt(N)Conclusion

-I hopefully provided you with a good understanding of the attention mechanism in LLMs.
+I hopefully provided you with a decent explanation of the attention function inside LLMs.
 And yet, there are still many things to talk about.
-How does attention get used inside an LLM, e.g. what are encoders/decoders, what are transformers?
+How does the attention function really get used inside an LLM, e.g. what are encoders/decoders, what are transformers?
 What is the linear algebra used to implement the learned key, value, and query functions?
 What is normalization, what is batching?
 How do you actually make this run fast on a GPU using matrix multiplication, how do you train it efficiently on 20K GPUs (this is what I actually do on a daily basis)?
 How do you generate images?
 I’d love to write more about these.
 If you’d like to read them, please subscribe or something, so I know this is useful, and I’m not just screaming into the void :-)

-The trick to make this possible is to treat matrix multiplication of tensors, as the invocation of linear functions.
+The trick to make this possible is to treat matrix multiplication of tensors as the invocation of regular functions, that happen to be linear.

 The tokenization above is a bit simplistic; e.g. real tokenizations usually splits words like “fishing” into the tokens FISH and ING.